-Some conditions must be met to transfer your domain, and they may differ depending on its extension, as some ccTLDs have different policies for transferring domains.
+Some conditions must be met to transfer your domain to or out of Epik, and they may differ depending on its extension, as some ccTLDs have different policies for transferring domains.

 This article describes the prerequisites for a successful transfer for all gTLDs and ngTLDs (and most ccTLDs).